original-picture/JUCE/README-fork.md

         If you click off the child window and then back on, and THEN try alt tabbing, its active status is maintained
 - [ ] on macOS, minimizing a window that has children will make the children disappear during the minimization animation.
       Doesn't affect behavior, but looks ugly
+- [ ] because of the way macOS's miniaturization system works, it's possible to deminiaturize a child window whose parent is still miniaturized.
+      This causes all kinds of weird behavior